justin13601/ACES/docs/source/configuration.md

 system works by defining a configuration object that details the underlying concepts, inclusion/exclusion, and labeling criteria for the cohort/task to be extracted, then using a recursive algorithm to identify all realizations of valid patient time-ranges of data that satisfy those constraints from the raw data.
-For more details on the recursive algorithm, see the `terminology.md` file.
+For more details on the recursive algorithm, see [Algorithm Design](https://eventstreamaces.readthedocs.io/en/latest/technical.html#algorithm-design).

 As indicated above, these cohorts are specified through a combination of concepts (realized as event _predicate_ functions, _aka_ "predicates") which are _dataset specific_ and inclusion/exclusion/labeling